-Osmundson has also been a member of a number of museum and gallery societies, including the Phoenix Art Museum, the Seattle Art Museum, and the Denver Art Museum, where she received the Teacher of the Year Award and presented at the National Docent Symposium.
-As a longtime art enthusiast, Osmundson has come to appreciate specific genres and artists.
-She has studied and collected the works of the nineteenth-century Western painter Charles Russell for more than three decades.
+Osmundson served as a docent at a number of museums and galleries, including the Phoenix Art Museum, the Seattle Art Museum, Utah Museum of Fine Arts, Hearst Gallery, Loveland Museum/Gallery, and the Denver Art Museum, where she received the Teacher of the Year Award.
+She presented at the 1991 National Docent Symposium.
+As a longtime art enthusiast, Osmundson appreciates many genres and artists.
+She studied and collected prints of the nineteenth-century Western painter Charles Russell for more than three decades.